fhwang/admin_assistant/website/design_principles.markdown

 ### Relentless full-stack testing

-admin\_assistant is tested against a complete, self-contained Rails app in the `test_rails_app` directory.
+admin\_assistant is tested against a complete, self-contained Rails app.
 This app serves as the reference implementation of admin\_assistant, so new features can be added with minimal worry of breaking old features.

 In addition, this test suite can be run against multiple versions of Rails, making multi-version support possible.

-### Wide support of Rails versions

-admin\_assistant currently supports six versions of Rails: 2.1.0, 2.1.2, 2.2.2, 2.3.2, 2.3.3, and 2.3.4.
-We offer this support by writing a test suite that can be run with different versions of Rails.
-After all, it doesn't make any sense to release a plugin intended for other programmers' convenience, and then tell them to drop everything and spend the next two weeks upgrading their whole app.

 ### Deeply customizable API